SamadBallaj1/EZBuy/README.md

-# JobTrackr
+# EZBuy

 CodePath WEB103 Final Project

-Designed and developed by: Abdessamad Ballaj, Abdul Wakil Najibi, Gulzira Abdullah
+**Designed and developed by:** Abdessamad Ballaj, Abdul Wakil Najibi, Gulzira Abdullah

 🔗 Link to deployed app: (will be added after deployment)